 Advisory roles: With the advent of the first variants of Alpha and Beta in late December 2020/January 2021, the attributed relevance of SARS-CoV-2 genome sequencing changed rapidly.
 Over the Holiday Season we sequenced selected samples, which turned out to be the first confirmed Alpha and Beta variants in Austria.
 The results were available on January 3 and communicated the following day together with the Federal Minister of Health and the head of the AGES.
 As the evolution of the pandemic SARS-CoV-2 became an ever more important parameter for pandemic management, we were increasingly asked for scientific advice.
 This included advisory roles of Dr. Bergthaler to e.g. the Federal Minister(s) for Social Affairs, Health, Care and Consumer Protection and the Federal Chancellor(s) of the Republic of Austria.
 In addition, ad hoc advisory services were requested given to other advisory boards (e.g. Ampelkommission, Oberste Sanitätsrat), the Federal President of the Republic of Austria, provincial governors, political parties of the opposition and others.
 Dr. Bergthaler is actively involved in the Health Working Group of the COVID-19 Future Operations Platform, which fosters interdisciplinary expert exchange and prepares forward-looking Expert Opinions.
 In May 2022, this culminated in a two-days international conference entitled “Science for resilience – Learnings from the Pandemic”.
 From end of November 2021 to January 2022, Dr. Bergthaler co-authored 8 weekly Omicron reports with Dr. Ulrich Elling, Dr. Arne Bathke and Dr. Peter Klimek, which were widely distributed among the stakeholders and received by health authorities and political institutions.
 Since December 2022, Dr. Bergthaler is founding member of the top governmental advisory board for pandemic management GECKO.
 These advisory roles are served on a voluntary basis and are not remunerated.

 Public Engagement: Throughout the pandemic, we took considerable efforts to explain to a wide audience how SARS-CoV-2 evolves and its potential implications for pandemic management strategies and vaccines.
-This includes a dedicated project website with explanations of our work and tools such as Nextstrain Austria, social media and podcast activities, >80 presentations to diverse lay and scientific audiences and >800 interviews to national and international print and TV media.
+This includes a dedicated project website with explanations of our work and tools such as Nextstrain Austria, social media and podcast activities, >80 presentations to diverse lay and scientific audiences and 980 interviews for national and international print and TV media in 2020-2022.
 A. Bergthaler pursues long-term interests in science communication within high schools.
 During the pandemic, he was involved in several workshops with high school and university students (e.g. at the International Academy Traunkirchen).
 In addition, together with the Austrian Red Cross, A. Bergthaler co-initiated and moderated the Live webinar series #BreakingtheWave targeting pupils, parents and teachers (https://www.gemeinsamlesen.at/corona).
 This led to eight live webinars about the pandemic and the use of vaccines together with expert panels from medicine, epidemiology, education and journalism from November 2021 to January 2022.
 Of note, this included dedicated webinars for non-German speakers in Arabic, Bosnian-Serbian-Croatian and Turkish language.
 These #BreakingtheWave webinars reached >12.000 pupils live as well as a wider audience through the recorded webinars on Youtube / Facebook and extended media coverage.
 05/2022-ab